yqtianust/EvalDNN/README.md

 A paper to inroduce this tool is in submit and will be released soon.

+## Update on 9th March

+The paper is accepted by ICSE'20 Demo Track

+**We have collected some feedback from users and we are preparing new version with more functionality.**

 ## Frameworks and Metrics
 EvalDNN supports the model based on following frameworks: